 Rental Interruption or Use and Occupancy Insurance.
-The Facility Lease requires the City to procure or cause to be procured and maintain or cause to be maintained, rental interruption or use and occupancy insurance to cover loss, total or partial, of the rental income from or the use of the Facilities as the result of any of the hazards covered by the Fire and Extended Coverage Insurance described above (provided with respect to earthquake insurance, only if available on the open market from reputable insurance companies at a reasonable cost, as determined by the City, and provided further that such rental interruption insurance coverage may not be provided by a plan of self-insurance), in an amount sufficient to pay the part of the total rent under the Facility Lease attributable to the portion of the Facilities rendered unusable (determined by reference to the proportion which the cost of such portion bears to the cost of the Facilities) for a period of at least two years, except that such insurance may be subject to a deductible clause of not to exceed \$250,000 or a comparable amount adjusted for inflation (or more in the case of earthquake coverage).
+The Facility Lease requires the City to procure and maintain or cause to be procured and maintained, rental interruption or use and occupancy insurance to cover loss, total or partial, of the rental income from or the use of the Facilities as the result of any of the hazards covered by the Fire and Extended Coverage Insurance described above (provided with respect to earthquake insurance, only if available on the open market from reputable insurance companies at a reasonable cost, as determined by the City, and provided further that such rental interruption insurance coverage may not be provided by a plan of self-insurance), in an amount sufficient to pay the part of the total rent under the Facility Lease attributable to the portion of the Facilities rendered unusable (determined by reference to the proportion which the cost of such portion bears to the cost of the Facilities) for a period of at least two years, except that such insurance may be subject to a deductible clause of not to exceed \$250,000 or a comparable amount adjusted for inflation (or more in the case of earthquake coverage).

 Worker's Compensation.
-The City is also required to maintain worker's compensation insurance issued by a responsible carrier authorized under the laws of the State of California to insure its employees against liability for compensation under the California Labor Code, as applicable to cities, or any act hereafter enacted as an amendment or supplement thereto.
+The Facility Lease requires the City to maintain worker's compensation insurance issued by a responsible carrier authorized under the laws of the State of California to insure its employees against liability for compensation under the California Labor Code, as applicable to cities, or any act hereafter enacted as an amendment or supplement thereto.
 As an alternative, such insurance may be maintained as part of or in conjunction with any other insurance carried by the City.
 Such insurance may be maintained by the City in the form of self-insurance.

 Title Insurance.
-The City is required to obtain, for the benefit of the Authority and the Trustee, upon the execution and delivery of the Facility Lease, title insurance on the Facilities in amount equal to the aggregate principal amount of the Series 2019A Bonds, issued by a company of recognized standing duly authorized to issue the same, subject only to Permitted Encumbrances.
+The City obtained the title insurance on the Facilities in an amount equal to the aggregate principal amount of the Series 2019B Bonds, subject only to Permitted Encumbrances.